ten-protocol/go-ten/design/ux/Ten_Gateway.md

 ### Multi tenancy stream

-I propose to start gradually by adding functionality that doesn't break the WE.
+I propose to start gradually by adding functionality that doesn't break the existing local gateway.

 1. Implement an SQL database.
    The tests can use sqlite, same as we do for the enclave.
 And in the real setup it will be edgelessdb.